-Arrays are the basic data structure of the ADSP-218x.
-In our literature, the words "array," "data buffer," and "variable" are used interchangeably.
-Arrays are declared with assembler directives and can be:

-- Referenced indirectly and by name - Initialized from immediate values in a directive or from external data files - Linear or circular with automatic wraparound
+Arrays are the basic data structure of the ADSP-21xx.
+In our literature, the word "array" and the expression "data buffer" (as well as "variable") are used interchangeably.
+Arrays are declared with assembler directives and can be referenced indirectly and by name, can be initialized from immediate values in a directive or from external data files, and can be linear or circular with automatic wraparound.

-An array is declared and initialized with a directive such as
+An array is declared with a directive such as

 '''

-.VAR coefficients[128] = "filename.dat";
+.VAR/DM coefficients[128];

 '''

-This directive declares an array of 128 16-bit values located in Data Memory.
-The following is an example of the way in which you can reference the array's address and length, respectively:
+This declares an array of 128 16-bit values located in data memory (DM).
+The special operators ^ and % reference the address and length, respectively, of the array.
+It could be referenced as shown below:

-'''

-IO=coefficients; / point to address of buffer /
+IO=^coefficients; {point to address of buffer}

-LO=0; / set L register to zero /
+L0=0; {set L register to zero}

-MXO=DM(IO.MO); / load MXO from buffer /

-'''
+MX0=DM(I0,M0); {load MX0 from buffer}